 There are a couple of pricing models and they are explained below:

 Pay-Per-Month option: It is the most prominent and preferred pricing model, however, this model may also turn slightly pricier.
 So, the model breaks down in different ways.
 Mainly, the base pricing is decided as per user or per register which is approximately $35 for month/register.
-Then starts the actual layering which is usually determined by the combination of features and stores.
-In case of small retail stores, it comes to $35-$40 where you get one store, inventory management and CRM functions, whereas for large businesses the cost starts at $50.
+Followed by the actual layering which is usually determined by the combination of features and stores of your POS software.
+In the case of small retail stores, it comes to $35-$40 where you get one store, inventory management, and CRM functions, whereas for large businesses the cost starts at $50.

 Pay All At Once: Now this is not a much-used model and even companies don’t entertain it much.
-It consists of massive cost upfront, but if you choose to look another way around, it may be more profitable as compared to complete charges involved in the pay-per-month model.
+It consists of the massive costs upfront, but if you choose to look another way around, it may be more profitable as compared to complete charges involved in the pay-per-month model.

 Hidden Costs: So there are also some hidden costs involved in the making of a POS system, which may not be included in the initial cost estimation statements.

-- Credit Card Charges: It is crucial that you pay attention to the percentage of each solution charge as they are different and this may result in additional fee than expected.
-Even though it is difficult making a detailed estimate initially but you must be prepared and be clear about basic estimates.
+Credit Card Charges: It is crucial that you pay attention to the percentage of each solution charge as they are different and this may result in an additional fee than expected.
+Even though it is difficult making a detailed estimate initially, you must be prepared and be clear about basic estimates.

 What should you pay?

 Now, for the initial purchase, you must be ready to spend between two to three percent of your annual revenue and between twelve to eighteen percent of that cost for yearly maintenance and upgrades.
-In case, you are a small store retailer, then you are lucky to enjoy a lot of free options that you can avail.
-For the medium-sized retailers as well, there are benefits of one or two open source options.
+In case, you are a small store retailer, then you are lucky to enjoy a lot of free options that you can avail of.
+For the medium-sized retailers as well, there are benefits of one or two open-source options.